vite-pwa/vite-plugin-pwa/docs/frameworks/vue.md

 </style>
 ```

-### Manual Service Worker Updates
+### Periodic Service Worker Updates

-As explained in [Manual Service Worker Updates](/guide/manual-sw-updates.html), you can use this code to configure this
+As explained in [Periodic Service Worker Updates](/guide/manual-sw-updates.html), you can use this code to configure this
-behavior on your application with the `` `mixin`:
+behavior on your application with the `useRegisterSW.js` `mixin`:

 ```vue
 <script>